 The latest lock-down rules permit optometrists to keep their doors open.
 But should you or shouldn’t you be going?
-And how do you stay safe?
+And how do you know if it is safe to see your optometrist during COVID-19?

 - If you are unwell, undergoing cancer treatment or have any of the following underlying illnesses: diabetes, a respiratory condition or heart condition and cancer treatment put you at higher risk for developing severe COVID-19 illness.
 You should not leave your house unless absolutely necessary.
 Arrange for a family member to collect your eye wear (or have it posted out) and call your optometrist if you need replacement glasses or contact lenses.

 - You or someone you live with has had ANY contact with a confirmed case of COVID-19, you must self-isolate for 14 days until the quarantine period has passed.

 The Eye Practice will be asking these questions of all patients PRIOR to their appointment.
 Please be truthful with your answers to allow us to protect our staff and urgent patients.

 Urgent doesn’t necessarily mean medically urgent.
 Sight-threatening symptoms such as sudden loss of vision, symptoms of flashes and floaters etc are urgent.
 But there are many other reasons that are time-sensitive when it comes to having the use of your eyes:

 - Referral due to new or recent diagnosis of an eye condition.
 These include keratoconus or severe dry eye

 - Contact lens fitting for keratoconus or severe dry eye